-The public consultation for the College Conservation Appraisal is from 14 February to 28 March 2019.
-The draft appraisal document is available to view online or in the Customer Contact Centre at 1 Grove Road, Eastbourne.
-You can also submit comments online about the draft document and proposed boundary change.
+The public consultation for the College Conservation Appraisal closed on 28 March 2019.
+The draft appraisal document is available to view in the Customer Contact Centre at 1 Grove Road, Eastbourne.
+The comments submitted are being reviewed by the Conservation Team and they will inform the recommendation made for the boundary change.

 Conservation Area Appraisals give an overview of the history and development of each area and try to define what it is that makes them special.
 They also identify specific features which contribute towards their character, for example: